Live From EuropeSaturday, July 4

 Na javni češki radioteleviziji zaradi vladnih načrtov poteka 24-urna opozorilna stavka Zaposleni na češki javni televiziji in radiu so začeli 24-urno opozorilno stavko, saj je vlada predlagala zakon, po katerem bi ukinili plačevanje prispevka za javne medije in ga nadomestili s proračunskimi sredstvi.

-rtv slovenia · about 2 hours ago
+rtv slovenia · 12 days ago

 Live From Europe